dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

 ### Inputs and HTTP Requests

-When a function has arguments other than its context (e.g., `name`, `friend`, or `note` in the snippets above), DBOS automatically parses them from the HTTP request, and returns an error to the client if they are not found.
+When a function has arguments other than its context, DBOS automatically parses them from the HTTP request, and returns an error to the client if they are not found.

 Arguments can be parsed from three places: